 The Grand Union Orchestra has been the acknowledged pioneer and leading exponent of cross-cultural music making in the UK for over 30 years, and continues to blaze a trail unrivalled by any other organisation.

-THE GRAND UNION ORCHESTRA DEEPLY REGRETS BRITAIN'S DECISION TO LEAVE THE EUROPEAN UNION, BUT WILL CONTINUE TO CONTRIBUTE TO THE CREATION OF A FAIRER AND MORE TOLERANT SOCIETY THROUGH music AND THE ARTS.
+THE GRAND UNION ORCHESTRA DEEPLY REGRETS BRITAIN'S DECISION TO LEAVE THE EUROPEAN UNION, BUT WILL CONTINUE TO bring people of all ages and cultures together to work Creatively for A FAIRER AND MORE TOLERANT SOCIETy.

 THE GRAND UNION ORCHESTRA AT A GLANCE…